Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 ## 1. Exposing workloads using Services

 Let's start of by creating anaother application for this lab.

-First lets create an index.html file in a lab5 folder with the following content.
+First create an index.html file in a lab5 folder with the following content.

 index.html